-- A. Graduates from accredited high school; - B. Graduates of an unaccredited high school who are 18 years of age or older; - C. Those who have earned a General Education Diploma (G.E.D.); - Those who are at least 18 years of age and who do not have a diploma or G.E.D. may be admitted by individual approval; - E. Those who are under the age of 18, are no longer enrolled in high school of any kind, and who do not have a diploma nor a G.E.D. may be admitted by one of the following: - (1) Written recommendation of the principal or superintendent of the last high school attended, or - (2) On the basis of completion of the college's assessment program or TASP with the results indicating the student has the ability to benefit from the college's curricular offerings. - F. Those who are under the age of 18, did not graduate from an accredited school, but who graduated from a non-accredited high school, or were schooled in a nontraditional setting (i.e., home-schooled) may be admitted by meeting all of the following conditions: - (1) Written recommendation of the principal or superintendent of the last school attended, or on the basis of completion of the assessment program or TASP with the results indicating the student has the ability to benefit from the college's curricular offerings; - (2) Present a notarized record of the high school equivalent work completed and the date of successful completion; and - (3) Agree to limitations on conditions of admission established by the college. - G. Admitted students must present TASP scores or take the alternate assessment program prior to registration.
+You may apply as a beginning freshman if you meet one of these standards: You are a graduate of an accredited high school.
+You are a graduate of an unaccredited high school and are 18 years of age or older.
+You earned a General Education Diploma (G.E.D.).
+You are at least 18 years of age and do not have a diploma or G.E.D (may be admitted by individual approval).
+If you are under the age of 18, are no longer enrolled in high school of any kind and do not have a diploma or a G.E.D., you may be admitted by one of the following: A written recommendation of the principal or superintendent of the last high school you attended or TASP or alternative assessment results indicating you have the ability to benefit from the College's programs.
+If you are 16, did not graduate from an accredited school, but did graduate from a non-accredited high school or were schooled in a non-traditional setting (i.e., home-schooled), you may be admitted if you meet all of the following conditions: Present a written recommendation of the principal or superintendent of the last school you attended or TASP or alternative assessment results indicating you have the ability to benefit from the college's programs; and Present a notarized record of the high school equivalent work completed and the date of successful completion; and Complete the enrollment agreement noting you understand and accept that academic freedom and the collegiate environment is supported in all courses within DCCCD, and Agree to limitations on conditions of admission established by the college.